FS-AI/FS-AI_API/README.md

 Source code for the library is now released under the MIT license so it may be compiled for any Linux architecture and modified if required.

-The 2021 FS-AI ADS-DV has an updated CAN interface and the interface library will be updated to suit as soon as it is tested.
+The 2021 FS-AI ADS-DV has an updated CAN interface.

 Further work will be done to improve the quality of the Console & Tester example programmes.